tsuru/tsuru/docs/understanding/overview.rst

 Why tsuru?
 ==========

-Fast and easy and continuos deployment
+Fast and easy and continuous deployment
 --------------------------------------

 Deploying an app is simple and easy.
 No special tools needed, just a plain git